ReDeiPirati/intro-to-pytorch/README.md

 w.grad.data.zero_() # Tensor of 5 x 1 of zeros
 ```

-With the last example we have updated the weight automatically following these steps: Define an Optimizer, Zeroed the grad at the beginning of the step, Compute the feedforward step, Compute the Loss and BackProp(Compute the gradient and Update the weights).
+With the last example we have updated the weights automatically following these steps: Define an Optimizer, Compute the feedforward step, Zeroed the gradients Compute the Loss and BackProp(Compute the gradients with respect to Loss and Update the weights).
 But the main point that you should get from the last snippet: **we still should manually zero gradients before calculating new ones**.
 This is one of the core concepts of the PyTorch.
 Sometimes it may be not very obvious why we should do this, but on the other hand, we have full control over our gradients, when and how we want to apply them.

 ### Defining new autograd functions